sandra-calvo/smarthomes/README.md

 Time to do some editing! :smiley:

-Double click on the assistant node to edit the node with your own credentials saved in the previous step.
+Double click on the blue assistant node to edit the node with your own credentials saved in the previous step.
 Add your username, password and workspace id and click Done.

 <img src="/images/WA12.png" width="40%" height="40%">